 During our stay in Budva, after the walking tour, we continue with the panoramic drive to St. Stephan island where we will do the photo stop.

 Driving to Cetinje is approximately 40 minutes long, and belongs to a panoramic drive.
 The road leads to the interior of Montenegro.
 With a gazebo from the village Brajici through which the road passes is a magnificent view of Budva and Budva Riviera.

 As we drive that way, during this tour, it can happen to see paragliders who use Brajici springboard/airfield with its 850meters altitude.
 Pause in the lookouts will take away more 5 minutes of our time.

-Cetinje is known as the historical and cultural capital of Montenegro, and two buildings for which the city is most recognizable are Cetinje Monastery and Njegoševa Biljarda (Billiard House).
-Cetinje Monastery is one of the most visited religious centers in Montenegro.
+Cetinje is known as the historical and cultural capital of Montenegro, and three buildings for which the city is most recognizable are Cetinje Monastery from 17 century, Njegoševa Biljarda (Billiard House) and the small church built for Royal family needs in 19 century.

 Billiard House, the former residence of Petar II Petrovic Njegoš was built in 1838, is a place where a visitor can properly feel the time, circumstances and conditions in which the great Montenegrin secular and spiritual leader, poet, and philosopher, made his most important works.

 Petar II Petrović Njegoš was a Prince-Bishop of Montenegro and the Serbian Orthodox Metropolitan of Cetinje, a philosopher, and poet, whose work is considered responsible for the modernization of Montenegro.
 His most famous work ‘’Gorski Vijenac” ("The Mountain Wreath") in Vienna was rated as "the ingenious creator of the manuscript".

 From Cetinje, we continue our trip to Njegusi village.